KahaliaS/Stanberry-Creates/Readme.md

 ## Details

 Stanberry Creates is a mock landing page built using HTML, CSS, and JS.
+This site is responsive.
 The focus was to build out the nav using JS.

 ## Resourse Sites